realmatterio/PQC-2035/README.md

 Blockchain technology ensures security, integrity, and authenticity through cryptographic mechanisms.
 Permissioned blockchains, with restricted access and governance, are ideal for enterprise use cases such as supply chain management, financial systems, and healthcare.
 However, quantum computing advancements, particularly Shor’s algorithm, threaten to break traditional cryptographic schemes like RSA and ECC, exposing these systems to future risks.

 Post-Quantum Cryptography (PQC) offers algorithms resistant to quantum attacks, ensuring long-term security.
 The primary goal of this project is to complete a Sandbox initiative named **“PQC/2035”**, designed to test the efficiency, security, and feasibility of a PQC-enabled blockchain.
-The Sandbox will evaluate the performance of a PQC VPN blockchain, assess security risks, provide a platform for hacker testing, and explore the viability of a primary market token Initial Coin Offering (ICO) connected via a blockchain bridge.
-This whitepaper outlines a comprehensive approach to building a PQC-enabled permissioned blockchain by integrating **ICC OpenSSL** for quantum-safe cryptography, **ICCHSM** for PQC encryption and multi-signature operations, **OpenVPN** for secure communication, and **Hyperledger Besu** as the blockchain platform.
-Enhanced framework diagrams, detailed procedures, and Solidity/JavaScript examples provide a practical roadmap for implementation within the Sandbox “PQC/2035” framework.
+The Sandbox will evaluate the performance of a PQC VPN blockchain, assess security risks, provide a platform for hacker testing, and explore the viability of Initial Coin Offering (ICO) in the primary token market connected via a blockchain bridge.
+This whitepaper outlines a comprehensive approach to building a PQC-enabled permissioned blockchain by integrating **ICC OpenSSL** for quantum-safe cryptography, **ICCHSM** for PQC encryption and multi-signature operations, **OpenVPN** for secure communication, and **Hyperledger Besu** as the permissioned blockchain platform.
+Enhanced framework diagrams, detailed procedures, and smart contracts woth DApp examples provide a practical roadmap for implementation within the Sandbox “PQC/2035” framework.

 ---